 “I believe this is a year of change.
 Men are becoming more open.
 Twenty years ago, we never spoke about things like this.
 It wasn’t cool, it wasn’t staunch.
 If I can share my story, or listen to someone else’s story, then I feel like I’m doing my part preventing someone, in the future, taking it up,” Jarrod says.

-Robyn and Jarrod will be at the Chanel Family Centre, Upper Hutt on the third Wednesday of every month.
+Robyn and Jarrod will be at the King Lion Hall, 12 King Street, Upper Hutt on the third Wednesday of every month.
 Everyone is welcome to turn up when it suits them between 10am and midday and are encouraged to stay on for lunch.

 “Please come and see us.
 Come, learn and heal.
 We’re not there to judge you.
 Everything is confidential, we have your back and we’re here to help in whatever way we can.”Robyn Winther